wisespira/wisespira/README.md

 ### Hello there 👋

-Most of whats here is my tests into verious technologies.
+Most of whats here is my testing of verious technologies.
 This includeds, my porfolio (irawatt.co.uk) built in Angular 2 and my dissertation project Algo2k, a PWA (Progressive Web App) built for trading strategy backtesting/validation with a node.js backend.

 <details>
 <summary>Click and check my GitHub stats dashboard  &#x1f4c8;</summary>